When you think “general health supplements”, Olive Leaf extract probably isn’t the first thing that comes to mind.

 People have been using Olive Leaves and Olive Oil specifically for skin-related benefits for centuries.
 It’s no secret.

 So, even though we don’t usually like the idea of drawing conclusions based on mice studies, it’s not much of a stretch to say that Olive Leaf Extract is beneficial for skin health.

 If you’re Italian, you’re Grandmother already knew that, but it’s nice to know that science supports it as well.

 Although there aren’t a ton of studies assessing the effects of Olive Leaf Extract on skin health, the preliminary evidence suggests it is useful as a skin-health agent.
 This is also one of the more widely believed traditional uses for Olives and Olive Oil, so it’s not much of a stretch.

-This is simply because much of the research involved taking measurements of a lot of general health measures (blood pressure, hormone levels, etc.), but these things have yet to be investigated directly.
+This is simply because much of the research involved measuring indications of general health (i.e. blood pressure, hormone levels, etc.).

 Olive Oil and Olive-related products have long been believed to have cardiovascular benefits.
 Fortunately, this is one of the areas studies have focused on specifically, so there’s actually a lot of research upon which to draw conclusions.

 Low-Density Lipoprotein (LDL) Cholesterol, is sometimes referred to as “Bad Cholesterol“.
 High-Density Lipoprotein (HDL) Cholesterol is referred to as “good Cholesterol”.
 We now know that not all Cholesterol is bad, but high levels of LDL Cholesterol for too long can lead to heart disease and/or a stroke.